 You may be asked if you'd like to participate in an optional interview at 4 or 12 months.
-This possible interview will be about your experience in the program and should take less than 30 minutes.
+This interview will be about your experience in the program and should take less than 30 minutes.
 The interview will be recorded, though only the study team or professional transcribers will hear your interview; if you decline to be recorded, we will not proceed with the interview.
 This is entirely optional, and you will be able to opt out at any time.
 We will avoid using any identifiable information in the interview.
-You will receive a \$25 Amazon gift card after completing an interview.
+You can agree to be recorded and potentially participate in these interviews in section 12 of this consent form.
+We may not be able to interview everyone who expresses interest.